 Interesting trivia: John Dillinger was leaving the Biograph Theater in Chicago, Ill. when he was confronted by federal agents and then shot in the back.

 Picture of the Biograph Theater with MANHATTAN MELODRAMA on the billboard:

-It goes on and on like this until finally in the exciting conclusion Jim and his new hippie friends beat up the drug dealers that kidnapped his junkie wife!!!
+It goes on and on like this until finally in the exciting conclusion, Jim and his new hippie friends beat up the drug dealers that kidnapped his junkie wife!!!
 Why?
-Let that mean bitch die, you got some teenage bangin' to do!
+Let that mean bitch die, you got some babysitter bangin' to do!